asizikov/asizikov.github.io/_posts/2015-09-03-change-origin-for-github-repo.md

 Hi,

-I use different accounts and different computers to work with GitHub repositories, so sometimes I face the situation when I don't have my SSH key generated for current environment.
+I use different accounts and different computers to work with GitHub repositories, so sometimes I face the situation when I don't have my SSH key generated for the current environment.

-I can still work with my command line tool, however I have to type my credentials every time I want to push or pull to the remote.
+I can still work with my command line tool, however I have to type credentials every time I want to pull or push to the remote.

 [screen-shot1]